Metamind-Innovations/realm_task_3_3_xai_uc2/README.md

    The function parses each non-header line in the VCF file, extracting the relevant fields and organizing them into a pandas DataFrame.
 This creates a clean, tabular representation of the genetic variants.
 More information can be seen in the [VCF to CSV Encoding](#VCF-to-CSV-Encoding) section
 2. Mapping phenotypes to numeric values for analysis, using the `phenotype_mapping.py` script.
 The mapping can be seen in the [Numeric Encoding of Phenotypes](#Numeric-Encoding-of-Phenotypes) section
-3. Performing correlation analysis and mutual information analysis to explain PharmCAT predictions using `explainer.py`
+3. Performing categorical association analysis and mutual information analysis to explain PharmCAT predictions using `explainer.py`
 4. Analyzing potential demographic bias and fairness issues in predictions with the `fairness_bias_analyzer.py` script
 5. Visualizing results for better interpretation (Optional script provided.
 Not used in kubeflow pipeline)